syncfusion-content/php-docs/PHP/DataManager/how-to.md

 ## Can I use ESRI Rest Web Services in url of DataManager?

 Yes, you can use ESRI Rest web services in url of DataManager.
-We have used a demo service from the site in our DataManager and prepared a sample with custom DataAdaptor in Datamanager.
+We have used a demo service from the site in our DataManager and prepared a sample with custom DataAdaptor in data manager.
 Refer to the following link for the sample:

 Playground sample : [Demo](http://jsplayground.syncfusion.com/jr2cgadj)